 Plan a Good Office Christmas Party

 It's holiday season once again and Christmas is in the air.
-Houses and offices are filled with Christmas decor and you can hear Christmas carols almost everywhere.
+Houses and offices are filled with Christmas cheer and you can hear Christmas carols almost everywhere.
 Speaking of Christmas, what else keeps people busy during this time of the year?
 Yes, Christmas parties.
-If you are given the task to organize a Christmas party in your office, here are some guides to help you.
+If you are given the task to organize a Christmas party in your office, here are some suggestions to help you.

-- 1Get Everyone's Opinion.It pays to know what everyone in the office wants for this year's Christmas party.
+- 1It pays to know what everyone in the office wants for this year's Christmas party.
 There might be some things they did not enjoy during the previous party, and that can't happen again this year.
 Everyone's opinion counts, so eliminate what could bore your office-mates and introduce fresh ideas.
-Besides it is a party and a time for you and your office-mates to socialize and relax.Advertisement
+Besides it is a party and a time for you and your office-mates to socialize and relax.Get Everyone's Opinion.Advertisement

 Planning a party can be very stress-free if everyone is willing to work with you.

 Recent edits by: Jonathan, Eng, Lynn